uktrade/iigb-beta-content/content/beta/regions/wales/proof-points/costs/en_US.md

 ---
-title: Costs of investing in Wales
+title: Costs of investing
-borderColour: purple
+link: costs of investing
 ---
+Investors in Wales benefit from low costs:

-Industrial property costs and prime office rental prices in Cardiff are up to 50% lower than average London rates.
+- industrial property costs and prime office rental prices in Cardiff are up to 50% lower than in London
+- the cost of living is nearly 10% lower than the UK average

-Salaries are also more competitive in comparison to London and some other regions of the UK and the cost of living is nearly 10% lower than the UK average.
+- salaries are more competitive in comparison to London and other regions of the UK